TrialByFire37/FastAPI-Messenger/README.md

  DB_NAME_TEST=<the name of your DB for test data>
  ```
  * Migrate the existing version of DB from "migrations/versions":
-`py alembic upgrade <sequence of letters and numbers from the filename>`
+`py alembic upgrade <first sequence of random letters and numbers from the filename>`
  * Run the server using "src/main.py".

 5. Frontend: